rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 **About the query.**

 The query returns 5 columns from the DP0.2 `Object` table.
-Some of these columns come directly from the `Object` table, and some are derived from the ]one or more columns from the `Object` table.
+Some of these columns come directly from the `Object` table, and some are derived from one or more columns from the `Object` table.

 * an object identifier (integer)
 * the coordinates right ascension and declination